 Dr Hayley Mills is a chartered exercise psychologist (HCPC/BPS) and the Director of the MSc Applied Exercise and Health Science.
 Hayley graduated from the University of Surrey with both a Psychology BSc (Hons) and an MSc in Health Psychology.
-She went on to complete a PhD in Exercise and Health Psychology at the University of Gloucestershire.
+She went on to complete a PhD in Exercise and Health Psychology.

 Her research interests broadly span the psychological processes of exercise participation.
 She has established research interests in both exercise referral and physical activity in pregnancy.
 Hayley involvement in projects extends to populations such as those experiencing cancer or musculoskeletal issues.